kumahq/kuma-website/docs/docs/1.1.4/policies/how-kuma-chooses-the-right-policy-to-apply.md

 # How Kuma chooses the right policy to apply

+TODO: consider trimming this page drastically and including in the introduction/overview.

 At any single moment, there might be multiple policies (of the same type) that match a connection between `sources` and `destinations` `Dataplane`s.

 E.g., there might be a catch-all policy that sets the baseline for your organization